timotejroiko/astrologico-docs/README.md

-# astrologico.org
+# Astrologico API

-official repo for astrologico.org and the astrologico API docs
+Official documentation for the Astrologico API at [astrologico.org](https://astrologico.org)